Aliases for FLRT2 Gene

 FLRT2 (Fibronectin Leucine Rich Transmembrane Protein 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Signaling by GPCR and Negative regulation of FGFR1 signaling.
 GO annotations related to this gene include protein binding, bridging and chemorepellent activity.
 An important paralog of this gene is FLRT3.

 UniProtKB/Swiss-Prot for FLRT2 Gene